rebyn/rebyn.github.io/_posts/2015-05-10-can-github-replace-jira.md

 | Issues, Assignee, Labels, Description   | Issues, Assignee, Labels, Description   |
 | Fix Version                             | `Fixes/Resolves #12345`                 |

 For 1 - 4, I don't think Github will likely add any feature that somehow supports this kind of extra data, nor do I believe they should.
-So I resort to a simple hack: how about an API that persists data for 1 - 4, and a browser extension that does all the talking to this API (that, of course, is triggered whenever you're on a Github issue page) and displays relevant pieces of info right on your Github issue page?
+So I resort to a simple hack: *how about **an API that persists data** for 1 - 4, and **a browser extension** that does all the talking to this API (which - of course - is triggered whenever you're on a Github) and **displays relevant pieces of info right on your current issue page**?*

-OK, not so simple.
-This simple flow might bump more sense:
+OK, not so simple, giving it my second thought.
+This flow might bump more sense:

 ![](https://s3.amazonaws.com/f.cl.ly/items/3d0y022E1k1y3y1G423z/Untitled.png)